“All day long my disgrace is before me, and shame has covered my face.” Psalm 44:15

 “Do not fear, for you will not be ashamed; Neither be disgraced, for you will not be put to shame; For you will forget the shame of your youth, And will not remember the reproach of your widowhood anymore.”
 Isa.
 54:4

 It was Mark Twain, who once said, “Man is the only animal that blushes, and the only animal that needs to.”
 We are ashamed, are we not, of things we’ve done in the past?
-Nobody is free who is unforgiven.
+The fact remains, nobody is free from shame who is unforgiven.
 Instead of being able to look God in the face or to look one another in the face, we want to run away and hide when our conscience troubles us.
+But there is an infinitely a better way…